 Crazy right?
 A few seconds is all a website gets to make a first impression which is probably why Google’s Web Core Vitals is such a big deal.

-And when websites are too slow, It causes users to leave asap, leaving your bounce rates high and hurts your Google rankings.
+When websites are too slow, It causes users to leave asap, leaving your bounce rates high and hurting your Google rankings.
 Overall, your site won’t optimally convert as it should, thereby causing losses at the end of the day.

 The faster your website loads, the better user experience it provides your visitors — it is as simple as that.

 But, how do you even know whether your website speed is fast or slow?

 How To Measure Your WordPress Site Speed And Improve WordPress Site Vitals Score